GoogleChromeLabs/pwacompat/README.md

 # Details

 pwacompat performs a few main tasks-

+* Creates meta icon tags for all icons in the manifest
+  * ... but not if any are already found
 * Creates fallback meta tags for older devices (e.g., iOS, older WebKit/Chromium forks etc)
-* Creates meta icon tags for all icons in the manifest

 The drop-in version also provides JS that enhances webapps added to an [iOS homescreen](https://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html#//apple_ref/doc/uid/TP40002051-CH3-SW2)-